-The governing body of The Downs and Northbourne CEP Schools applies the regulations on admissions fairly and equally to all those who wish to attend the schools.
-The schools follow the Kent Admissions procedures.
+The governing body of The Downs Church of England Primary School applies the regulations on admissions fairly and equally to all those who wish to attend the school.
+The school follows the Kent Admissions procedures.

-This policy is read within the context of the Christian values and teachings of our Federation.
+This policy is read within the context of the Christian values and teachings of our school.